lanl-future-campaign/c2-vpic-sample-dataset/README.md

-**A tiny VPIC sample dataset for local development and testing purposes**
+**A tiny VPIC particle dataset for local C2 development and testing**

 C2 vpic sample dataset
 ================